VonHeikemen/lsp-zero.nvim/doc/md/guides/migrate-from-v2-branch.md

 To configure the language servers installed with `mason.nvim` automatically you should use the module `mason-lspconfig`.

 You'll need to use the option `handlers` in mason-lspconfig.
-You can use the function [.default_setup()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v3.x/doc/md/api-reference.md#default_setupserver) as a default handler.
+You can setup a default handler and use `lspconfig` to configure the language servers.

 ```lua
 local lsp_zero = require('lsp-zero')